-Community detection methods of multiplex networks include modularity maximisation adapted to spacetime graphs \cite{Mucha2010, Greene2010}, random walk-based approaches \cite{Kuncheva2015,Klus2022}, hierarchical clustering \cite{Masuda2019}, detect-and-track methods \cite{Bhat2015} and ensemble methods that generalise to multilayer networks \cite{Tagarelli2017}.
-In this work we prioritise the development of novel techniques for Laplacians on undirected spacetime graphs to robustly detect time-evolving spacetime communities, particularly in challenging situations where existing non-spacetime and spacetime methods fail.
+Community detection methods of multiplex networks include modularity maximisation adapted to spacetime graphs (\cite{Mucha2010, Greene2010}), random walk-based approaches (\cite{Kuncheva2015,Klus2022}), hierarchical clustering (\cite{Masuda2019}), detect-and-track methods (\cite{Bhat2015}) and ensemble methods that generalise to multilayer networks (\cite{Tagarelli2017}).
+In this work we prioritise the development of novel techniques for Laplacians on undirected spacetime graphs to detect time-evolving spacetime communities, particularly in challenging situations where existing non-spacetime and spacetime methods fail.
 We do so for several reasons.
-First, the eigendata from graph Laplacians contain crucial information about the optimal partitioning of a graph, allowing one to relate their spectra and eigenvectors to balanced graph cuts and the resulting Cheeger constants from isoperimetric theory~\cite{chung1996laplacians, AndersonJr85}.
-Second, graph Laplacians on multiplex networks, called {\it supra-Laplacians} \cite{sole2013spectral,Radicchi2013,DeFord2017}, have structure that we exploit to develop theoretical justifications for the quality of spacetime communities extracted from their eigendata.
+First, the eigendata from graph Laplacians contain crucial information about the optimal partitioning of a graph, allowing one to relate their spectra and eigenvectors to balanced graph cuts and the resulting Cheeger constants from isoperimetric theory~(\cite{chung1996laplacians, AndersonJr85}).
+Second, graph Laplacians on multiplex networks, called {\it supra-Laplacians} (\cite{sole2013spectral,Radicchi2013,DeFord2017}), have structure that we exploit to develop theoretical justifications for the quality of spacetime communities extracted from their eigendata.
 Third, spectral clustering is a well-studied and robust algorithm for community detection.
-Spectral partitioning is computationally efficient as the resulting graph Laplacians are sparse and only require the computation of the first few eigenpairs.
+Spectral partitioning is computationally efficient as the resulting supra-Laplacians are sparse and only require the computation of the first few eigenpairs.

-Previous works have glossed over establishing results about the spectrum of supra-Laplacians \cite{sole2013spectral, Radicchi2013, DeFord2017}.
-We develop such spectral theory, which also justifies the performance of our spatiotemporal spectral partitioning through Cheeger constants.
-From this new theory we formulate a robust algorithm to detect multiple spatiotemporal clusters; our theory provides a quality guarantee of the partitions across time.
+Previous works have glossed over establishing results about the spectrum of supra-Laplacians (\cite{sole2013spectral, Radicchi2013, DeFord2017}).
+We develop such spectral theory, which also {formally quantifies} the performance of our spatiotemporal spectral partitioning through Cheeger constants.
+From this new theory we formulate an algorithm to detect multiple spatiotemporal clusters; our theory provides a quality guarantee of the partitions across time.
 Finally, we adapt our spectral partitioning approach to non-multiplex type networks, where vertices may appear and disappear in time.
-Our constructions to enable spectral clustering to determine several spatiotemporal clusters, as well as multilayer graphs where vertices may come and go, have to our knowledge not been formulated before.
+Our {spectral clustering constructions determine \textit{several spatiotemporal clusters}, including in \textit{multilayer graphs} where vertices may come and go.
+Each of} these aspects have to our knowledge not been formulated before.